demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 #### Human Readable Output

->'The IOA exclusions with IDs ['123456'] was successfully deleted.'
+>'The IOA exclusions with IDs '123456' was successfully deleted.'

 ### cs-falcon-search-ioa-exclusion

 ***
-Get a list of IOA exclusions by specifying their IDs or a filter
+Get a list of IOA exclusions by specifying their IDs or a filter.

 #### Base Command